eoxyar/autofill-hivepress/README.md

 To hide the hivepress fields use hide_hivepress_fields.txt codes in functions.php.
 You will replace the county_copy and city_copy with your attribute slug.

+Of course you must create in HivePress your attributes, text type, you will pair them with the form fields.

+Depending on the purpose, this script is helpful for FORM users, fans, of course with the limitation caused by the type of text attributes.